 Founded in 2007 by Betsy Hinkle, musiConnects uses chamber music as a vehicle for social change by bringing people together from a variety of backgrounds to communicate through the shared language of music.
-Inspired by the model of Community Music Works in Providence, RI, Betsy's vision was to place members of professional string quartets in residence in low-income Boston neighborhoods as teachers and performers. musiConnects’ founding string quartet was the Boston Public Quartet, which started teaching violin, viola, cello, and chamber music at the Chittick School in Mattapan, at no cost to students.
+Inspired by the model of Community Music Works in Providence, RI, Betsy's vision was to place members of professional string quartets in residence in low-income Boston neighborhoods as teachers and performers. musiConnects’ founding string quartet was the Boston Public Quartet, which started teaching violin, viola, cello, and chamber music - free of charge - at the Chittick School in Mattapan.
 In 2011, musiConnects expanded the program to the Sumner School in Boston’s Roslindale neighborhood, and created a second string quartet – the Sumner Quartet.
 Today, musiConnects' staff of six Resident Musicians - including founding members of both quartets - brings transformative musical experiences to the neighborhoods in which they live & work.

-In 2010, increasing interest from our neighbors in Roslindale & Jamaica Plain led musiConnects to start the Roslindale Community Program (RCP), an affordable, sliding-scale private lesson program modeled on the same principles as our Residency Program.
-As of 2019-2020, RCP serves a wide-range of students, from four-year old beginners to lifelong learners & adult amateur musicians.
+In 2010, increasing interest from our neighbors in Roslindale & Jamaica Plain led musiConnects to open the Roslindale Community Program (RCP), an affordable, sliding-scale private lesson program modeled on the same principles as our Residency Program.
+As of 2020-21, RCP serves a wide-range of students, from four-year old beginners to lifelong learners & adult amateur musicians.